ksnortum/chopin-opus-64/README.md

 # chopin-opus-64
-These are the engraving source files used to create Chopin's Three Waltzes, opus 64.
+[LilyPond](https://lilypond.org/) engraving source files used to create Chopin's Three Waltzes, opus 64.

 ## Creating the PDF and MIDI files
 (I highly recommend the [Frescobaldi](https://www.frescobaldi.org/) IDE for LilyPond.
 It makes all of the following much easier.)